6i-software/vba-monologger/docs/src/getting-started/quick-start.md

 ## Next steps

-If you skipped the [Introduction](./introduction.md) and especially the [Concepts](./introduction.md#concepts) section., we strongly recommend reading it before moving on to the rest of the documentation.
+If you skipped the [introduction](./introduction.md) and especially the [concepts](./introduction.md#concepts) section, we strongly recommend reading it before moving on to the rest of the documentation.